Hexicube/APTromboneChamp/README.md

 - goal: 0 for longest track with difficulty matching max_diff, or above 0 for beating that many tracks (auto-limits to number of tracks available)
 - rating: required rating to beat a track (C to S)
 - rating_start: initial rating required to beat a track (C to S), Rank Reduction items are created to cover the difference between this and rating
-- easy_track: how many difficulty steps easier than max_diff per increase in required rank
+- easy_track: how many difficulty steps easier than max_diff per increase in required rank (rank A increases to S if this many difficulties below max_diff, B increases to S at double this, etc.), 0 to disable
-- fun_facts: how many Nothing filler items to replace with Fun Fact items, which say one of the game's fun facts in chat
+- fun_facts: how many Nothing filler items to replace with Fun Fact items, which say one of the game's fun facts in chat (auto-limits to number of fillers)
 - min_diff: minimum track difficulty to include (1-9), the starting track will be the shortest track of this difficulty
-- max_diff: maximum track difficulty to include (2-10), auto-increases to be above min_diff
+- max_diff: maximum track difficulty to include (2-10) (auto-increases to be above min_diff)
-- unsafe: if enabled, includes tracks marked as stream-unsafe
+- unsafe: if enabled, includes tracks marked as stream-unsafe (Hungarian Dance, Stars & Stripes, W. Post March)
 - celeste: if enabled, includes the Celeste DLC tracks (requires unsafe)
 - pizza: if enabled, includes the Pizza Tower DLC tracks (requires unsafe)
 - toby: if enabled, includes the Undertale/Deltarune DLC tracks (requires unsafe)